luxfi/docs/docs/tooling/netrunner.md

-where `log` is a logger of type [`logging.Logger`](https://github.com/luxdefi/luxd/blob/master/utils/logging/logger.go#L12) and `binaryPath` is the path of the LuxGo binary that each node that exists on network startup will run.
+where `log` is a logger of type [`logging.Logger`](https://github.com/luxdefi/luxd/blob/master/utils/logging/logger.go#L12) and `binaryPath` is the path of the Luxd binary that each node that exists on network startup will run.

 For example, the below snippet creates a new network using default configurations, and each node in